edulis8/backbone-blackjack/README.md

 # Blackjack
 ===========
-A Backbone.js-based blackjack game, written in CoffeeScript
+A Backbone.js-based blackjack game, written in CoffeeScript.

+I completed this spring with a pair when I was a student at Hack Reactor Remote.

 ## Installation